schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 .# Abstract

->Editor's note: This draft is a *WIP*.
-Please do not recirculate.
-Please!
-Feel free to join us in testing a ton of patches and equipment and help out at: https://github.com/dtaht/ipv4-cleanup
+>Editor's note: This draft has not been submitted to any formal process.
+It may change significantly if it is ever submitted.
+You are reading it because we trust you and we value your opinions.
+Please do not recirculate it.
+Please join us in testing patches and equipment!

->Thank you!

 Unicast addresses are the most successful and most useful kind of addresses in the Internet Protocol (IP).
 Non-unicast portions have